reonmgr/my-princess-sandhya/README.md

 My Princess Sandhya,
 <br><br>
 Thank you for being a beautiful part of my life.
-I will always try to make you feel loved, respected, and special.
+I will always try to make you feel loved and special.
-<br><br>
-No matter the distance, my heart chooses you.
 <br><br>
 Forever yours,
 <br>